khemnavet/CS598DM/README.md

 # CS598 Data Mining Capstone
 ## Application System

-An application to query a Word2Vec model.
+A Python application to query a Word2Vec model.

+The HTML front end for the application can be found [here](front/index.html)